Skip to Main Content

 The Plan uses utilization management (UM) decision-making criteria that are objective and based on medical evidence to determine medical necessity, including InterQual®, Hayes Medical Technology Directory, Medicare coverage determinations, and Centene clinical policies and Plan medical policies.

-Centene and Plan medical policies are available to providers on the Health Net provider website.
+Centene and Plan medical policies are available to physicians and other providers on the Health Net provider website.

-Practitioners and providers participating with a Plan delegated partner may also contact the delegated partner’s UM department for the UM criteria.
+Physicians and other providers participating with a Plan delegated partner may also contact the delegated partner’s UM department for the UM criteria.
 Plan UM staff are available by contacting the Health Net Provider Services Center.
 The delegated partner UM staff can be contacted through the delegated partner.

 Quality improvement initiatives

 The Plan also collaborates with the California Quality Collaborative (CQC) to facilitate the sharing of ideas, best practices and resources.
-Various programs are available to providers to improve chronic disease care, patient satisfaction and efficiency.
+Various programs are available to physicians and other providers to improve chronic disease care, patient satisfaction and efficiency.

-For a listing of educational programs and patient satisfaction and condition management resources, providers can visit CQC.
+For a listing of educational programs and patient satisfaction and condition management resources, physicians and other providers can visit CQC.

 Medicare Star Ratings